MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/webdriver.md

 Follow the instructions to install [Microsoft Edge Driver][WebdriverChromiumDownloadMicrosoftEdgeDriver] the browser-specific driver required by Selenium to automate and test WebView2.

-It is important to make sure that the version of Microsoft Edge Driver matches the version of Microsoft Edge that the app uses.
-For the WebView2API Sample to work, make sure that your version of Microsoft Edge is greater than or equal to the supported version of the latest WebView2 SDK release found in the [WebView2 release notes][Webview2Releasenotes].
+Ensure that the version of Microsoft Edge Driver matches the version of Microsoft Edge that you app uses.
+For the WebView2API Sample to work, make sure that your version of Microsoft Edge is greater than or equal than the supported version of the latest WebView2 SDK release.
+To locate the latest WebView2 SDK release, navigate to [WebView2 release notes][Webview2Releasenotes].
 To find out what version of Microsoft Edge you currently have, navigate to `edge://settings/help`.

 ## Step 3: Add Selenium to the WebView2API Sample